 - $24,000 plus = 30% + (the “+” is unspecified)

-To get paid you must submit a completed qualified presentation report every week to your office manager for tracking purposes.
+To get paid, you must submit a completed qualified presentation report weekly to your office manager for tracking purposes.

 Making Money Selling Cutco Knives

 Cutco has a high employee turnover rate.
-One reason is because they are aggressively recruiting people who were not looking for a sales job in the in the first place.
-People, 85% college aged, sign up reluctantly.
-And, once they realize what they've got themselves into, feel buyers remorse.
+One reason is that they are aggressively recruiting people who were not looking for a sales job the in the first place.
+People, 85% college-aged, sign up reluctantly.
+And, once they realize what they've got themselves into, they feel buyer's remorse.

-Another reason is because people just don’t like to sell.
-They especially don’t like selling to their family and friends, which Cutco encourages.
+Another reason is that people just don’t like to sell.
+They especially don’t like selling to their family and friends, which Cutco has encouraged in the past.

 Sales, particularly in-home sales, is not an easy game.
-It requires a unique personality, an uncommon energy and the ability to handle regular doses of rejection.
+It requires a unique personality, uncommon energy, and the ability to handle regular doses of rejection.